obenland/wp-approve-user/readme.txt

 == Changelog ==

+= 9 =
+* No longer checks approval status on log in for super admins in multisite installations.
+See https://wordpress.org/support/topic/super-admin-not-approved-on-multisite/
+* On activation now adds user meta in batches of 50 users, using cron jobs.
+See https://wordpress.org/support/topic/dont-use-if-you-have-a-large-user-database/

+= 8 =
+* Does no longer overwrite approval status after plugin re-activation.
+Props @zadro, @idearius, @howdy_mcgee.

+= 7 =
+* Added a filter to manipulate placeholders and their replacement values.
+See https://wordpress.org/support/topic/customize-email-templates-2/
+* Only sends out rejection email if it's a new registration and the user is not approved.
+See https://wordpress.org/support/topic/deleting-user-generates-user-not-approved-email-possible-to-disable-feature/
+* Various multisite improvements and bug fixes.
+The unapproved filter works now!
+See https://wordpress.org/support/topic/multisite-issues-with-user-lists-and-unapproved-filter/

+= 6 =
+* Improved approval flow, waiting with password email until after approval.
+* Fixed a bug where the approval email had some stray whitespace surrounding it.
+* Tested for WordPress 5.2.

+= 5 =
+* Fixed a bug where user registration couldn't be activated with the plugin active.

+= 4 =
+* For easier on-boarding, it now displays a notice if user registration is disabled.

+= 3 =
+* Maintenance release.
+* Better multisite compatibility.
+* Now maintains role selection on batch modification.
+* Added some more sanitization.
+* Updated code to adhere to WordPress Coding Standards.
+* Tested for WordPress 5.0.

+= 2.3 =
+* Added French translation.
+Props Clovis Darrigan.
+* Added Arabic translation.
+Props Mehdi Bounya.

+= 2.2.3 =
+* Fixes a bug where administrators where locked out of their site if user registration was enabled after the plugin was.

+= 2.2.2 =
+* Adds backwards compatibility for WordPress versions pre-3.5 for the user list filter.
+* Removes unused development versions of scripts and styles.

+= 2.2.1 =
+* Updated utility class.

 = 2.2.0 =
 * Added a way to filter for unapproved users in the admin user list.